 The test is based on one-step reverse transcription real-time PCR (RT-PCR).
 A specific RNA sequence of the pathogen genome is transcribed into cDNA and amplified in a one-step PCR.
 The generated PCR-product is detected by an oligonucleotide-probe labelled with a fluorescent dye.
 This technology allows a sequence-specific detection of PCR amplificates.

-BactoReal®, MycoReal, ParoReal and ViroReal® Kits are optimized to run under the same thermal cycling conditions.
-RNA and DNA material can be analysed in one run.
+Ingenetix ViroReal[®], BactoReal[®] and ParoReal Kits are optimized to run under the same thermal cycling conditions.
+RNA and DNA can be analysed in one run.

 3. Pathogen information